-You might be thinking how to test infants and toddlers that may not be verbal or don’t know their alphabet.
-Pictures, lights and other child friendly ways are used by doctors so as to make their visit as fun as possible while still ensuring a thorough vision and eye health check.
+How can we test infants and toddlers that may not be verbal or don’t know their alphabet?
+Pictures, lights and other child-friendly techniques are used by optometrists so as to make their visit as fun as possible while still ensuring a thorough vision and eye health check.
 Some serious eye conditions have no warning signs, but some do.
 Parents who are vigilant to visual struggles of their children give them the best chance of quality vision and get them tested.